-On smaller central On bigger central atoms, atoms the bond pairs the bond pairs are more are closer and hence distant from each other tend to move away and hence there is less from each other so as repulsion.
-Hence they to minimize repulsion. tend to move closer and Hence bond angle will be more. bond angle.
+On smaller central atoms the bond pairs are More closer and hence tend to move away from distant from each other and hence there is less each other so as to minimize repulsion.
+Hence they tend to move closer and thus Hence bond angle will be more.

 However the bond angle increases with increase in the size of ligand atoms, which surround the central atom.

-There is less repulsion

-These is more repulsion

-between smaller

-between bigger ligand

-ligand atoms and they

-atoms and hence they

-can move closer to .
-1 .

-anah other and thus tend to move away

-each other and thus from each other.
-Thus

-decrease the bond nom cach other.
-Thus

-deerease the bolid bond angle increases

-angle. oona angie mereuses.
+There is less repulsion between smaller ligand These are more repulsi on bety ween bigger ligand aton ns and hence they to end to move atoms and they can move closer to each other from each other.
+Thus bond angle and thus decrease the bond angle. increa ses.